-Lay down parchment paper on a cooking sheet and sprinkle with corn meal.
+Lay down parchment paper on a cooking sheet and sprinkle with cornmeal.
 Dust the top of the dough with flour.
 Take 1/4 of the dough from the container, cut off the dough with a serrated knife or clean scissors.
-Shape the dough into desired shape by pulling the dough under on all edges until the top is smooth.
+Shape the dough into the desired shape by pulling the dough under on all edges until the top is smooth.
 This should take less than 1 minute.

 You don’t need to cut the paper in half, I thought I was going to use 2 small baking sheets, but didn’t.
-Place the dough onto the corm meal and let rise 40-90 minutes.
-The longer it rises the more airy the dough becomes.
+Place the dough onto the cornmeal and let rise 40-90 minutes.
+The longer it rises the airier the dough becomes.

 Dust the tops with a little flour and make slashes with a sharp knife.

 Preheat the oven to 450°F, along with another baking sheet and a cake pan or broiler tray.
 Place the cake or broiling pan (for holding the water) on any other shelf that won’t interfere with the rising bread.